ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

     └── ...

 .. note::
    * Certain files and folders are excluded when building the collection artifact.
-See :ref:`ignoring_files_and_folders_collections`  to exclude other files you would not wish to distribute.
+See :ref:`ignoring_files_and_folders_collections`  to exclude other files you would not want to distribute.
    * If you used the now-deprecated ``Mazer`` tool for any of your collections, delete any and all files it added to your :file:`releases/` directory before you build your collection with ``ansible-galaxy``.
    * The current Galaxy maximum tarball size is 2 MB.